rnd195/my-marp-themes/README.md

+**The `main` branch has been archived and may be deleted in the future.
+Please, refer to the [`live`](https://github.com/rnd195/my-marp-themes/tree/live) branch for up-to-date information about the project.**

+---

 # My custom Marp themes

 [Marp](https://marp.app/) is used to create presentations in Markdown.
 In this repository, you may find simple CSS themes that I have created.
 Namely: